-Bacterial meningitis is defined as an infection affecting the tissues and fluids surrounding the brain and spinal cord.
-Remember that this condition is a serious, dangerous ailment.
+Bacterial meningitis is an infection affecting the tissues and fluids surrounding the brain and spinal cord.
+Generally, this condition is a serious, dangerous ailment.

 If promptly treated, the chances of achieving full recovery is good.
 In some instances, it can lead to significant issues including damage to the brain or even death.

 What are the signs?